plbrault/weasleyjs/README.md

 This is a JavaScript dependency injection container so tremendously simple, it might actually not deserve to be called a dependency injection container.
 It is more like a runtime dependency resolver.
-Its primary use-case is to make everything easily mockable for testing purposes.
+A possible use-case is to make everything easily mockable for testing purposes.

 This is a work in progress, and might still contain a few bugs.
 Be aware that future releases might not follow strict [semver](http://semver.org/) until version `1.0.0` is reached.